MSLNZ/msl-equipment/docs/resources/index.md

 11. Run the spell checker `cspell .`.
 Since this step requires [Node.js and npm]{:target="_blank"} to be installed, you may skip it.
 This check is also performed once you do Step 12.

 12. If running the tests pass and linting, formatting, type/spell checking and building the documentation do not show errors/warnings then create a [pull request]{:target="_blank"}.

-## Multiple interfaces

-If the equipment supports multiple interfaces for message-based protocols (e.g., [Socket][msl.equipment.interfaces.socket.Socket], [Serial][msl.equipment.interfaces.serial.Serial], [GPIB][msl.equipment.interfaces.gpib.GPIB], ...) you can create a resource that inherits from the [MultiInterface][msl.equipment_resources.multi_interface.MultiInterface] class.
-Upon calling [super][] in the subclass, the connection is established with the appropriate interface class.

 [fork]: https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo